-Governor DeSantis will soon be presented with SB 2508 – Environmental Resources, where he will have the opportunity to either sign it into law, allow it to become law without his signature, or veto it.
+SB2508 has been sent to the Governor for his consideration.
+The Governor can sign the bill into law, allow the bill to become law without his signature, or veto it.
 We are asking the Governor, who has made Everglades restoration and water quality a priority, to VETO this harmful bill which undermines the new Lake Okeechobee System Operations Manual (LOSOM) and natural resource protections we have all been working so diligently to implement.

 SB 2508 was introduced mid-session by Senator Albritton as a budget-conforming bill, allowing only one public hearing.
 This circumvented the typical three legislative committee review process and severely limited the public’s ability to provide input on important legislation that impacts our environment and our economy.